 Ever wondered why your DAB radio works in one corner of the room, but not in another?
 Sometimes, something as seemingly innocuous as a modern household appliance can wreak havoc with wireless communications.
 In denser urban environments this is a common problem, and one that is often hard to trace for individuals.
-The EBU and ITU (International Telecommunication Union) held a joint workshop last week to raise awareness of the risk of such interference into digital radio services from modern devices and LED lights.
+The EBU and ITU (International Telecommunication Union) held a joint workshop in October to raise awareness of the risk of such interference into digital radio services from modern devices and LED lights.

 Administrations and broadcasters are seing an increase in the number of reported cases of interference to DAB(+) reception.
 Many of these cases can be attributed to a rising environmental "noise floor" on radio frequencies, caused by the proliferation of devices such as LED lighting systems, household appliances, and tools that use efficient and lightweight, but electromagnetically noisy, switch-mode power supplies.